Constitution of South Carolina: Constitution of 1868

 In 1867, Radical Republicans took control of the U.S. Congress and ended the period known as Presidential Reconstruction.
-Under the Reconstruction Acts, the former Confederate states were required to adopt new constitutions and ratify the 14th Amendment.
+Under the Reconstruction Acts, the former Confederate states were required to adopt new constitutions and ratify the Fourteenth Amendment.
 As a result, South Carolina was bidden to call forth a constitutional convention to adopt a new framework of government.

 A constitutional convention met in Charleston, January 14, 1868.
 For the first time, black men participated in the election of delegates to the convention.
 It is the only constitution in the history of the state submitted directly to the electorate for approval; many whites refused to participate.
 The United States Congress ratified it on April 16, 1868.

 South Carolina was the only state where a majority of the delegates to its constitutional convention were black.

 The constitution ignored wealth and based representation in the House strictly on population.
 It abolished debtors' prison, created counties, gave some rights to women, and provided for public education.
 The popularly-elected governor could veto and a 2/3 vote of the General Assembly was required to override.
 Race was abolished as a condition for suffrage.
 Black codes were overturned, there was no prohibition on interracial marriage, and all public schools were open to all races.
 It provided a uniform system of free public schools, "although not implemented until decades later."